Treating Plantar Fasciitis or Heel Spurs

-Kay personally suffered with agonizing and debilitating pain from plantar fasciitis in both feet for three years, so she knows what you’re going through.
-It’s now been more than ten years since she has had any pain at all.
-All she did was massage and orthotics.
-This worked for her, it’s worked for thousands of her clients, it will work for you too!
+I suffered with brutal pain from plantar fasciitis in both feet for three years, so I know what you’re going through.
+It’s now been more than ten years since I have had any pain at all.
+All I did was massage and orthotics.
+This worked for me, it’s worked for thousands of my clients, it will work for you too!

 Traditional treatments include taping, cortisone, night splints, orthotics, ultrasound, shockwave treatment, and surgery.

 Orthotics – can be very helpful.
 Good shoes are important for EVERYONE!
 Proper support goes a long way toward pain reduction.
 Orthotics do the same thing as taping, but much more effectively.
 They can also correct for abnormalities in foot structure and gait.
 However, orthotics alone rarely solve the issue completely, and you often have to try several kinds and styles before getting the best results.
 The cost ranges from $10 for “Dr. Scholl’s” over the counter insoles (which I don’t recommend) to over $500 for a custom molded model.
 Quality over-the-counter models tend to run about $40-75.
 It can add up very quickly.
 A few insurance companies cover orthotics, many don’t.
 My current favorite is SOLE, they custom mold to your feet within a few days while retaining their support abilities.
 REI carries them, (REI.com) their website is YourSole.com, and the specific page that compares their available footbeds is http://www.yoursole.com/us/help/compare-footbeds/ Other reputable brands include Aetrex, and SofSole.